MonicahKoina/book-blogs_hub/README.md

-**PERSONAL BLOG**
+**BOOK BLOGS HUB**
- - An interactive and visually appealing multi-page personal blog built with Vanilla JavaScript, featuring smooth animations powered by GreenSock Animation Platform and dynamic blog post loading from a JSON file.
+ - An interactive and visually appealing multi-page book blog built with Vanilla JavaScript, featuring smooth animations powered by GreenSock Animation Platform (GSAP) and dynamically loaded blog posts from a JSON file.

 **Features**
 1. Dynamic article loading from a JSON file